ON ARCHITECTURE (OA2026) will be held on 2–17 December 2026 in Belgrade, Serbia with parallel events in Australia, South Korea and USA.

 Terram Intelligere: INTERSTITIUM

-SPECIAL RECOGNITION
+SPECIAL AWARD

-for Science and Technology Advancement
+For Science and Technology Advancement

 Awarded to